DAEWebDevSpec/Module1/WhereIgo/Readme.md

 home didn't make it any easier, what it did was plant a seed.

-This file can be found here /Users/student/BowdenPro/WhereIGo
+<ins>This file can be found here /Users/student/BowdenPro/WhereIGo</ins>

-The previous directory is here /Users/student/BowdenPro
+<ins>The previous directory is here /Users/student/BowdenPro</ins>

-The next directory can be found here /Users/student/BowdenPro/WhoamI
+<ins>The next directory can be found here /Users/student/BowdenPro/WhoamI</ins>